PROGRAM EDUCATIONAL OBJECTIVES

-- The ability to apply knowledge of mathematics, science, and engineering
+a. ability to apply knowledge of matematics, science and engineering;

-- The ability to design and conduct experiments, as well as to analyze and interpret data
+b. ability to design and conduct experiments, as well as to analyze and interpret data;

-- The ability to design a system, component, or process to meet desired needs within realistic constraints such as economic, environmental, social, political, ethical, health and safety, manufacturability, and sustainability
+c. ability to design a system, component, or process to meet desired needs within realistic constraints such as economic, environmental, social, political, ethical, health and safety, manufacturability and sustainability;

-- The ability to identify, formulate, and solve engineering problems
+e. ability to identify, formulate and solve engineering problems;

-- The ability to use the techniques, skills, and modern engineering tools necessary for engineering practice.
+k. ability to use techniques, skills, and modern engineering tools necessary for engineering practice.